bitfinexcom/dazaar/docs/protocol.md

 # The Dazaar Protocol

 This document describes how Dazaar (https://dazaar.com) works in detail.
 Dazaar is a protocol and marketplace for sharing, selling, and buying various data sets through a peer to peer network.
 Dazaar supports any data format that can be represented using an append-only log data structure.

-## Hypercores
+## Hypercore

 Dazaar's core primitive is the P2P append-only log data structure named Hypercore, https://github.com/mafintosh/hypercore, which serves as the main format for storing and distributing data.

 Hypercore is similar to a single-writer ledger, which does not need any proof of work / stake, since only the creator of the ledger is able to append to it.
 Each entry appended to a Hypercore is addressed by a sequence number, at which it is inserted, similar to an array.
-To guarentee data integrity, Hypercore uses a cryptographically signed Merkle Tree.
+To guarantee data integrity, Hypercore uses a cryptographically signed Merkle Tree.
 Only the content creator holds the secret key for signing new data.
 Using a Merkle Tree also gives efficient updates and random access.
 When a new item is appended to the Hypercore, the Merkle Tree is updated and the root(s) are signed.

 ```
 # A Hypercore with 3 items appended looks like this where the first item